medusajs/medusa/docs/services/OrderService.md

 1. The customer requests a return - noting the items that they will be sending back.
 2. The merchant provides the customer with a return label, that will be used on the package that is being sent back.
-3. The merchant receives the package at their warehouse, and registers the return as being received.
+3. The merchant receives the package at their warehouse and registers the return as being received.
 4. The merchant refunds the money to the customer, taking any potential return shipping requests into account.

 A different flow that is less common follows the steps: